 That’s fine.
 I buy a few exotic Thai snacks for the parents and head to the airport.
 At Swampy I get into an argument with the Duty Free store: you can’t take liquids over 100ml on the plane to NZ.

-No you can’t.
-I quickly work out that to staff in King Power Duty Free, New Zealand is a pair of words that simply means ‘a part of Australia - we don’t know exactly where’.
+No, you can’t.
+I quickly work out that to staff in King Power Duty Free, New Zealand is a pair of words that simply means ‘a part of Australia — we don’t know exactly where’.

 I tell them I’ll take the risk — and the girl sells it to me, then a few seconds later chases me through the airport in tears, pleading with me to go back as she’ll lose her job when Thai Airlines throw me off.
 I tell her I won’t mention her and if there is an issue I’ll somehow get it back to her.

-I leave her sobbing, convinced that I’ll never make it to the city of New Zealand in Australia and that she’s unemployed — and without issue I board TG491.
+I leave her sobbing, convinced that I’ll never make it to the city of New Zealand in Australia and that she’s unemployed — and without issue, I board TG491.

 In Auckland I hug parents and daughter, do a movie with daughter ($18 for two popcorns and a drink?
-When did that happen?), take her to a Great Blend which she really digs (‘they treated me like an adult, Dad’ ‘that’s because you are now my love, and one I’m immensely proud of’), and we do Dim Sim with friends.
+When did that happen?), take her to a Great Blend which she really digs (‘they treated me like an adult, Dad’ ‘that’s because you are now my love, and one I’m immensely proud of’), and we do dim sim with friends.
 I do meetings.
 I do wall to wall breakfast, lunch, dinner, coffee meetings until it’s time to once again — battered and exhausted — board an aircraft.

 Bangkok — 5 days after I left.
-I’m back in an mid-evening cab heading along Rama IX desperate for a plate of raw prawns marinated in ridiculously spicy nam prik, in the post-dusk cool — that is, if it was actually cool — the evenings are ridiculously and unseasonally hot this month — in our favourite rustic (that word will do, anything else tends to scare the friends and and family back home) outdoor cafe around the corner from the house.
+I’m back in a mid-evening cab heading along Rama IX desperate for a plate of raw prawns marinated in ridiculously spicy nam prik, in the post-dusk cool — that is, if it was actually cool — the evenings are ridiculously and unseasonally hot this month — in our favourite rustic (that word will do, anything else tends to scare the friends and family back home) outdoor cafe around the corner from the house.
 The increasingly recurrent rains, as the rainy season gathers, had passed for the day.